mglasner/pacman-excercise/README.md

 # *Project Title: Crazy Pacmen*
 ![alt text](images/pacman-screenshot.png "Real time bus tracker")

-## About.
+## Description.
     This project excercise is about creation of packmans all over the screen and let them go in random directions and velocities.

 ## Installation.
     Download de code files and load index.html into the browser.